codeforamerica/skillshares/git_basics/README.md

 We don't want to lose our progress by making the `f.md` file, though.
-So, let's go ahead and create another branch (in fact, you should think of branches as completely free -- feel free to make as many as you'd like).
+So, let's go ahead and create another branch (in fact, you should think of branches as completely free -- make as many as you'd like).

     $ git checkout -b markdown